rotki/rotki/docs/usage_guide.rst

 - All trades performed in our supported centralized exchanges
 - All trades done in our supported AMMs.
 As of this writing this is uniswap, sushiswap, balancer.
 - All manual trades inserted by the user.
-- Not strictly trades, but income/expense events by manual inserted ledger actions.

 For all those trades you can see the cost basis when you create a profit loss report by: